Skip to main content

 that much at least I didn’t, and within that I found out that there was 33 contaminants and that one

-off them (halocetic acid) can actually cause cancer and can hurt many people.”
-Through the
+off them (halocetic acid) can actually cause cancer and can hurt many people.

 human progress, many positive innovations have pushed us to a brighter future, but will it be a greener one too?
 In our relentless pursuit of advancement, we’ve tampered with nature’s gift,